Introduction to Online Convex Optimization

 The rock-paper-scissors game is called a ``zero-sum'' game since one can think of the numbers as losses for the row player (loss of $-1$ resembles victory, $1$ loss and $0$ draw), in which case the column player receives a loss which is exactly the negation of the loss of the row player.
 Thus the sum of losses which both players suffer is zero in every outcome of the game.

 Noticed that we termed one player as the ``row player'' and the other as the ``column player'' corresponding to the matrix losses.
 Such a matrix representation is far more general:

-\begin{definition} A two-player zero-sum-game in normal form is given by a matrix $A \in [0,1]^{n \times m}$.
-The loss for the row player playing strategy $i \in [n]$ is equal to the negative loss (payoff) of the column player playing strategy $j \in [m]$ and equal to $A_{ij}$. \end{definition}
+\begin{definition} A two-player zero-sum-game in normal form is given by a matrix $A \in [-1,1]^{n \times m}$.
+The loss for the row player playing strategy $i \in [n]$ is equal to the negative loss (reward) of the column player playing strategy $j \in [m]$ and equal to $A_{ij}$. \end{definition}

-The fact that the losses were defined in the range $[0,1]$ is arbitrary, as the concept of main importance we define next is invariant to scaling and shifting by a constant.
+The fact that the losses were defined in the range $[-1,1]$ is arbitrary, as the concept of main importance we define next is invariant to scaling and shifting by a constant.